Parishes of Guernsey

 Interesting fact: The Fairy Ring is a mysterious circle in the ground at the island’s Western extremity, Pleinmont.
 It was a stopping point for officials of the Royal Court who paraded across Guernsey, and folklore suggests that if you walk around it three times and then make a wish, it will come true.

-Interesting fact: The Little Chapel is located within the valley at the Vauxbelets, one of the world’s smallest chapels recently renovated in 2020 and covered in pebbles and broken china.
+Interesting fact: The Little Chapel is located within the valley at Les Vauxbelets, one of the world’s smallest consecrated chapels and was recently renovated in 2020.

 Interesting fact: The parish church claims to be the oldest church in Guernsey and was built where Samson of Dol first came ashore in the 6th century.